DEIB-GECO/GSEACompass/README.md

 ## Frameworks

-This tool is powered by:
+This tool is mostly powered by:

 - *GSEApy* on the python backend to run genomic analyses and graphical elaborations
 - *Electron.js* on the desktop frontend
 - *Datatables.js* as a view engine for post-analysis tables
+- *Pyvis* as a view engine for similarity graphs

+## Run instructions
+To run GSEACompass, simply download the version required by your OS (Ubuntu-based, Mac, Windows) and double click on it.

 ## Build instructions